anismiles/html-learning-adventure/docs/chapters/chapter1/index.md

 #### Part 1: Tags (The Structure Commands)
 Tags are like giving directions to the browser.
 They go at the beginning and end of content and tell the browser what type of element you're creating.

+**Remember:** Each HTML tag you create becomes one of those rectangular boxes you just learned about in The Box Model Foundation!
+The tag determines what type of box it is.

 **Opening and Closing Tags:**
 Most HTML tags come in pairs - they have an opening tag and a closing tag: